Last revision: July 29, 2022

-When it comes to Wabakimi you are not actually reserving a campsite; you are instead registering for a specific number of days that you will be overnighting in the park.
-It took a phone call to the Park Super for me to figure out how to do an online booking for Wabakimi since it does not appear in the list of parks under Backcountry.
+When it comes to Wabakimi, you are not reserving a campsite; instead, you are registering for a specific number of days that you will be overnighting in the park.
+It took a phone call to the Park Super for me to figure out how to make an online booking for Wabakimi since it does not appear in the list of parks under Backcountry.

 To register online, go to the Ontario Parks website here.
 On the top of the page, clicking on Reservations will open the window to various options.

-- Choose Reserve Online; the Ontario Parks Reservations page will open with a number of options.
+- Choose Reserve Online; the Ontario Parks Reservations page will open with some options.

-- Choose the one at the far right of the page – Backcountry Registration – clicking on it will open a number of parks including Wabakimi near the very end.
-Enter the required info and you are done!
+- Choose the one at the far right of the page – Backcountry Registration – clicking on it will open a list of parks, including Wabakimi.
+Enter the required info, and you are done!